KOL HA’TOR Presentation

 You might Want to Read Destination Yisra’el’s Kol Ha’tor Series on “Judah the Mechoqeck”

-For inquiries about Kol Ha Tor Ministries for the Lost Tribes of Israel, we invite you to make a personal Visit to Israel and stay at “Shomron Lives!”, a Spiritual Retreat and Guest House in Samaria, that hosts Shomron (Samaria) Tours to reacquaint the Returning Lost Tribers of the House of Israel to their future and Prophetic Homeland.
+For inquiries about Kol Ha Tor’s Vision for the Lost Tribes of Israel, we invite you to make a personal Visit to Israel and stay at “Shomron Lives!”, a Spiritual Retreat and Guest House in Samaria, that hosts Shomron (Samaria) Tours to reacquaint the Returning Lost Tribers of the House of Israel to their future and Prophetic Homeland.